acarrillo2019/Batman-Word-Guess-Game/README.md

 # Word-Guess-Game
-A Bootcamp assigned homework assignment to make a Word Guess Game.

 Word Guess Game is a simple version of a hangman style game.
 The purpose of this assignment was to create a word guess game using Javascript.

 Link to <a href="https://acarrillo2019.github.io/Word-Guess-Game/">Game.</a>